gary-kim/website/content/projects.md

 ---
 ## Element for Nextcloud

-Element for Nextcloud is a Nextcloud App that integrates Riot.im into Nextcloud.
+[Element for Nextcloud](https://github.com/gary-kim/riotchat) is a [Nextcloud](https://nextcloud.com) App that integrates [Element](https://element.io) into Nextcloud.
 It allows Nextcloud admins to easily install and configure Element for their users and join the Matrix network.

 * License: **AGPL-3.0-or-later**